insomnia-creator/Termst/README.md

 Agreed.
 But if you're a hardcore terminal user you might find it natural to get used to.
 We want to create an experience which you can get used to without feeling alien.

-A GUI might be better option but I think a Terminal is a good starting point.
+A GUI might be better option, but I think a Terminal is a good starting point.

 ### Why not make a GUI?